 So why do I need to pee halfway through a dive?
 I’m more than capable of going a couple of hours on the surface!
 Is it all in our minds, is it just a girl thing or a boy thing or is there something more to it?

 Phil was keen to jump on this one - weirdly:

 “The need to pee is called immersion diuresis if you’re desperate (ED: we assume pun intended) to know and it’s completely normal.
-We all know that being well hydrated is important when diving but this is not the cause – so keep guzzling the water.
+We all know that being properly hydrated is important when diving and this is not the cause – so stay hydrated.